New York Paid Family Leave Policy and Procedure

 (2) University policy allows only one employee at a time to receive family leave to bond with the same child or care for the same family member.

-An employee who takes family leave shall be entitled, on return from such leave, to be restored to the position of employment that he or she held when the leave commenced, or to a comparable position with comparable employment benefits, pay and other terms and conditions of employment.
+An employee who takes family leave shall be entitled, on return from such leave, to be restored to the position of employment that they held when the leave commenced, or to a comparable position with comparable employment benefits, pay and other terms and conditions of employment.
 The taking of family leave shall not result in the loss of any employment benefit accrued prior to the date on which the leave commenced.
 However, nothing in this Policy shall entitle an employee to the accrual of any seniority or employment benefits during any period of family leave, or any right, benefit or position to which the employee would have been entitled had the employee not taken the leave.

 University policy prohibits discrimination or retaliation against an employee for requesting or taking family leave.

-Average Weekly Wage (AWW) means, for the purpose of computing the rate of payment of family leave benefits, the amount determined by dividing either the total wages of such employee in the employment of his last covered employer for the eight weeks or portion thereof that the employee was in such employment immediately preceding and including his or her last day worked prior to the first day of paid family leave, or the total wages of the last eight weeks or portion thereof immediately preceding and excluding the week in which the paid family leave began, whichever is the higher amount, by the number of weeks or portion thereof of such employment.
+Average Weekly Wage (AWW) means, for the purpose of computing the rate of payment of family leave benefits, the amount determined by dividing either the total wages of such employee in the employment of his last covered employer for the eight weeks or portion thereof that the employee was in such employment immediately preceding and including their last day worked prior to the first day of paid family leave, or the total wages of the last eight weeks or portion thereof immediately preceding and excluding the week in which the paid family leave began, whichever is the higher amount, by the number of weeks or portion thereof of such employment.

 Wages include every form of remuneration for employment paid by the University to the employee, whether paid directly or indirectly, including salaries, commissions, and bonuses, as well as the reasonable money value of board, rent, housing, lodging or similar advantage received where such are withheld by the University during the period of family leave.